jbrodo/terminal-monitoring/README.md

 # terminal-monitoring
-I want to collect and show here an (in)complete list of terminal tool for monitoring machine resources from terminal (bash).
+I want to collect and show here an (in)complete list of tools for monitoring machine resources from terminal (bash).

 ## Aggregated: CPU, Memory, Disks, Processes, Bandwith